coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 Error messages:

-.. exn:: This proof is focused, but cannot be unfocused this way
+.. exn:: This proof is focused, but cannot be unfocused this way.

 You are trying to use ``}`` but the current subproof has not been fully solved.

-.. exn:: No such goal
+.. exn:: No such goal.
-   :name: No such goal (focusing)
+   :name: No such goal.
+(Focusing)

-.. exn:: Brackets only support the single numbered goal selector
+.. exn:: Brackets only support the single numbered goal selector.

 See also error messages about bullets below.